individkid/sidegeo/README.md

   * --color takes plane subscript decoration and transformation
   * --action attaches Lua function to boundary to be activated by click
   * --configure change behaviors by degree
-  * --inject specifies command line option to inject
+  * --option specifies command line option to inject
   * --menu changes to menu item to inject to console
+  * --motion mouse and roller motion and click to inject
   * --bind binds Lua function to function key in console
   * --yield allow other files and command line options to proceed
   * --call takes Lua function and arguments to start